 Medicare: The Most Popular Senior Medical Insurance Plan

-Medicare is a federal health insurance program for people ages 65 and older.
+Medicare is a federal health insurance program for people 65 and older.
 It can also cover younger people who have disabilities or severe health conditions.
-It is divided up into four different parts.
+It is divided into four parts.

 - Medicare Part B includes medical insurance.
-This will cover a range of medical services like doctor’s visits and annual check-ups, mental-health care and X-rays.
+This will cover a range of medical services like doctor visits and annual check-ups, mental health care and X-rays.
 As with all plans, there are coverage limits, and this option isn’t free.
-The annual premium for Part B is $104.90 and the deductible is $147.00 (as of 2015).
+For 2020, the monthly premium for Part B is $144.60 and the deductible is $198.00.
 You are automatically enrolled when you become eligible for social security.

 - Medicare Part C is known as Medicare Advantage.
 It allows you to get Medicare coverage through private companies.
 The benefit of Medicare Part C is that it often provides better coverage, but you must have Part A and B to be considered eligible.
 Costs vary according to state and providers.